decemberpei/todoo/binary/README.md

 # binary file
-download and run exe directly if you don't/can't write code.
+download and run Todoo.exe directly if you don't/can't write code.